 Solo Travel in Jordan

 If you’re not comfortable with leering men then travelling solo in Jordan may not be right for you.
-As much as it is a beautiful country, visit Jordan alone and expect a few stares.
+As much as it is a beautiful country, visit Jordan alone as a Western woman and expect a few stares.

 Being a very male dominated country, the women that you encounter on the streets cover their head with a scarf or a veil.
 However in the cities and the main tourist sites, Jordanians are used to seeing solo and Western female travellers and the facilities are generally set up with tourists in mind.